uhlive/python-sdk/docs/index.md

 * Support for the H2H (conversation) protocol version 2 based on universal annotations.
 * Legacy H2H protocol v1 is not supported anymore.
+* Drop support for Python 3.9 and below

 ### v1.6.1